 Having all of your needs met is a wonderful thing.
 However, there is a difference between meeting your needs and having an excess of stuff.
 When that line is crossed, chaos ensues.
 Minimalists realize this because they’ve experienced life without the clutter.

-These individuals are able to focus less on the latest and greatest gadget and pay more attention to the things that really matter.
+These individuals are able to focus less on the latest and greatest gadgets and pay more attention to the things that really matter.
 This leaves those who adopt this simpler lifestyle with more time to think deeply and pay attention to the world around them.

 #5: Pass it On